mkasimd/debian-nginx/README.md

 ```

 # Pagespeed
 To use the PageSpeed module, you'll require to download the PSOL library and extract it.

+## Automated Configuration
+You can configure the PageSpeed module automaticalls by using the script provided by pagespeed/ngx_pagespeed [here](https://ngxpagespeed.com/install).

+## Manual Configuration
 Details on how to do so is under the config file, though the steps will be like this:

 ```sh
 This is a development branch of ngx_pagespeed, which means there is no